Rif War: Origins

-Vincent Sheean, who covered the war for The New York Times, wrote that the Rif was a truly beautiful countryside of "Crimson mountains flung against a sky of hieratic blue, gorges magnificent and terrifying, peaceful green valleys between protecting precipices", a place that reminded him of his native Colorado.
-The Rif was also rich in high-grade iron, which could be easily extracted via open pit mining.
+Vincent Sheean, who covered the war for The New York Times, wrote that the Rif was a truly beautiful countryside of "[c]rimson mountains flung against a sky of hieratic blue, gorges magnificent and terrifying, peaceful green valleys between protecting precipices", a place that reminded him of his native Colorado.
+The Rif was also rich in high-grade iron ore, which could be easily extracted via open-pit mining.
 The promise of the Spanish state collecting revenues in the form of taxes and royalties from iron mining here was an incentive for it to bring the Rif under its control.

 The Crown granted the concession to mine iron in the Rif to the millionaire Don Horacio Echevarrieta.
-By 1920 he had brought out 800,000 tons of valuable high grade iron through relatively inexpensive open pit mining.
+By 1920 he had brought out 800,000 tons of valuable high grade iron through relatively inexpensive open-pit mining.
 Though profitable, iron mining caused much environmental damage and required the displacement of the native people.
 As they received no share of the profits, the Rifians soon began to oppose the mining in their territory.

-When King Alfonso XIII of Spain ascended to the throne in 1886, Spain was considered a world power, with colonies in the Americas, Africa, Asia and the Pacific.
+When Alfonso XIII ascended to the throne in 1886, Spain was considered a world power, with colonies in the Americas, Africa, Asia and the Pacific.
 But in the Spanish–American War, Spain lost Cuba, Puerto Rico, Guam and the Philippines in 1898, and sold the Mariana and Caroline Islands to Germany the following year; reducing the once great Spanish Empire to only a few footholds on the Moroccan coast and Spanish Guinea.
 To compensate for the losses in the Americas and Asia, there emerged a powerful Africanist faction in Spain led by Alfonso, who wanted a new empire in Africa.
 Finally, many within the politically powerful Catholic Church, preached the need for a new crusade to continue the Reconquista by conquering Morocco, adding their voices to the Africanist choir.
 For all these reasons, Spain began pushing into the Rif in 1909.